halt-dos/hd-wiki-public/docs/enterprise/waf/usergroups.md

 3. Click on **Save Changes**

 1. **Hide Credentials**:
-Users can specify either to enable it to strip the credential from the request (i.e. the Authorization header) before proxying it.
+Users can specify either to enable it to strip the credential from the request (i.e. the Authorization header) before processing it.
 Click on Group Name that has been added by user then Hide Credentials Boolean will be visible.

     Accepted Value : Boolean